anchoranalysis/anchoranalysis.github.io/pages/user_guide/user_guide_supported_formats.md

 And when encoded onto a filesystem:

-* A single image may span several files; or a single file may contain several images.
+* A single image may span several files; or a single file may contain several images (e.g an animated gif).
-* Formats vary widely and are often propietary.
+* Formats vary widely and are often proprietary.
 * Compression or color-space encoding may introduce artefacts.
-* Metadata is often included, text, numbers, shapes (annotations).
+* Metadata is often included: text, numbers, shapes (annotations), etc.
-* Pyramid formats may introduce additional structure (multiple scaled-down version of the original) for quick access.
+* Pyramid formats may introduce additional structure (multiple scaled-down versions of the original) for quick access.

 ## Supported in Anchor